CSV V4.1 IMPORT / EXPORT

 Color Mapping

-stage·left automatically maps instrument categories to the Yamaha color palette.
-The Yamaha palette differs slightly from other consoles. stage·left picks the closest available color for each instrument category, prioritizing readability on the touchscreen.
+load·in automatically maps instrument categories to the Yamaha color palette.
+The Yamaha palette differs slightly from other consoles. load·in picks the closest available color for each instrument category, prioritizing readability on the touchscreen.
 Drums get warm colors, vocals get cool colors, DI inputs get neutral tones.

-When you import a Yamaha CSV, the original color assignments are preserved and displayed in stage·left.
+When you import a Yamaha CSV, the original color assignments are preserved and displayed in load·in.
 When you export, colors are mapped back to the nearest Yamaha palette entry.

 Frequently Asked Questions